kanchantewary/learn-gcp/notes/storage.md

 multi-regional, dual-regional(beta), regional,nearline,coldline,standard storage, DRA(durable reduced availability)
 Refer this [documentation](https://cloud.google.com/storage/docs/storage-classes)

+storage classes:
+  - multi-regional - very frequently accessed, geo-redundant, highly available, most expensive
+  - regional - data stored in a geographic region, lower in cost, appropriate for compute VMs
+  - nearline - slighly lower availability, use for data backup, archival or disaster recovery, 30 day minimum storage, access once a month max
+  - coldline - access once a year max, 90 day minimum storage, use for data related to legal or regulatory use
+ In google world, hdfs is replaced by cloud storage, since hdfs requires a name node running always
 # Footnote
 - DAS - direct attached storage - local disk drives which are installed internal to the server’s cabinet.
 These drives are typically used to install the operating system and user applications.
 - SAN - storage area networks - SANs require an infrastructure consisting of SAN switches, disk controllers, HBAs (host bus adapters) and fibre cables.
 SANs leverage external RAID controllers and disk enclosures to provide high-speed storage for numerous potential servers.